bodybuilders-team/isel-leic-seginf-g03/docs/trab2/README.pt.md

 # Segurança Informática - Trabalho 2

-> Segunda fase do projeto de Segurança Informática do grupo 03 da turma LEIC51D.
+> Segundo trabalho de Segurança Informática do grupo 03 da turma LEIC51D.

 The English version of this document is available [here](README.md).